The 2020 e-Assessment Question Virtual Conference

 Watch Dr Saad M. Khan’s Byte size presentation here:

 Frank Elsner, Manager, Educational Business, Office and School Equipment, Casio Europe

-Frank Elsner will be presenting on the Future of Maths Learning.
+Frank Elsner presented on the Future of Maths Learning.

 Geoff Chapman, e-Assessment Consultant